Intermediary Balance Sheets and the Treasury Yield Curve

 Date Written: July 2022

-We document a regime change in the U.S. Treasury market post-Global Financial Crisis (GFC): dealers switched from net short to net long Treasury bonds.
-Consistent with this change, we derive “net-long” and “net-short” Treasury curves that account for dealers’ balance sheet costs, and show that actual Treasury yields moved from the net short curve pre-GFC to the net long curve post-GFC.
-This regime change helps explain negative swap spreads post- GFC and the co-movement among swap spreads, dealer Treasury positions, yield curve slope, and covered-interest-parity violations, and implies changing effects for a wide range of monetary and regulatory policy interventions.
+We document a regime change in the Treasury market post-Global Financial Crisis (GFC): dealers switched from net short to net long Treasury bonds.
+We construct “net-long” and “netshort” curves that account for balance sheet and financing costs, and show that actual yields moved from the net short curve pre-GFC to the net long curve post-GFC.
+Our theory shows the regime shift caused negative swap spreads and co-movement among swap spreads, dealer positions, and covered-interest-parity violations.
+Furthermore, the effects of various monetary and regulatory policies are regime-dependent.
+We highlight Treasury supply as a plausible driver of this regime shift.

 Suggested Citation: Suggested Citation